JavaScript-NZ/Society-Documentation/Rules.md

     4. If the Secretary has sent a notice to all Members in good faith, the Meeting and its business will not be invalidated simply because one or more Members do not receive the notice.
 5. All Members may attend and vote at Society Meetings.
 6. Attendance can be either in person or remotely.
 7. Voting can be done either in person or remotely (asynchronously in a timely manner).
-8. No Society Meeting may be held unless at least [XXX] % of eligible Members attend.
+8. No Society Meeting may be held unless at least 10% of eligible Members attend.
 (This will constitute a quorum.)
 9. All Society Meetings shall be Chaired by the Chair/President.
 If the Chair/President is absent, the Society shall elect another Committee Member to Chair that meeting.
 Any person Chairing a Society Meeting has a casting vote.
 10. On any given motion at a Society Meeting, the Chair/President shall in good faith determine whether to vote by:
   1. Voices;